fiesta/apidocs/message-middleware-api.rst

 `text` is a text representation of the message's content.
 The message text is processed to remove signatures and quoted text.

+`attachments` is a list of :ref:`attachments` that were sent with the message.

 The messages are posted as raw JSON, not the default ``application/x-www-form-urlencoded``.
 To get the data in PHP, you can